csj1012/portfolio2023/src/models/blog/posts/md/on-dev-burnout.md

 As it turns out, everywhere you look, there are parallels to be found between coding and other arts:

 - **Performing arts:** Facing rejections from job hunting?
 What's the big deal; performers face rejection all the time!
-More transferrable skills include: improving public speaking skills/being in front of a crowd, learning to work seamlessly with others under immense pressure
+More transferable skills include: improving public speaking skills/being in front of a crowd, learning to work seamlessly with others under immense pressure
 - **Sewing my own clothing:** Sewing patterns are one big documentation instance, for better or for worse.
 Interpreting the author's intent, highlighting gaps in understanding, and consulting peers and the Internet to supplement your knowledge?
-Figuring out how all the pieces fit together correctly?
-That has a lot of parallels to web dev, doesn't it?
+The practice of figuring out how all the pieces fit together correctly can bear a lot of similarities to web dev.
 - **Knitting garments and accessories:** If sewing patterns are documentation, knitting patterns are algorithms. `x` series of stitches in `y` configuration times `n` equals a certain shape.
 Enough of those shapes and you have a sweater.
 Much has been written online about <a href="https://opensource.com/article/18/6/how-programming-evolved-knitting">programming and knitting</a>, and that's before we look at knitting machines (the practical physical application of the intersection of these two concepts).
 - **Gardening:** Systems, systems everywhere!
 The marigold you planted four years ago whose seeds keep popping up everywhere?
 If you leave the volunteer plants, they'll help repel pests from your veggies.
-But they'll also crowd out shorter plants, so it's lnecessary to thoughtfully manage them.
+But they'll also crowd out shorter plants, so it's necessary to thoughtfully manage them.
 Things affecting other things in the future that you might not anticipate, so you have to try and think ahead using established patterns?
 Design systems, anyone?

 Maybe this sounds goofy, but I find inspiration for coding (and thinking about coding) in all of my disciplines outside work, and often find programming breakthroughts in the pursuit of excellece in other arts.